Knox College, Otago: Centennial celebrations

 The college achieved its centenary in 2009, with approximately 600 guests attending a variety of events over the celebration weekend in early August.
 The oldest returning resident (res.
 1938–1943) planted a Centennial Oak in the college grounds to commemorate the occasion.

+Dissolution

+The KCSC as of 2024 was dissolved and replaced with student leadership roles.
+There is still a student president and vice-president although the dynamic is different to that of the KCSC role.

 Relationships with other colleges

 Knox College shares its site with Salmond College.
-Although the two colleges are mostly autonomous in regards to their daily operations, they are governed by the same body, the Board of Knox College and Salmond College, and, being part of the same organisation, they share several staff, including an Operations Manager, a Food Services Manager, a Property Manager and a Groundsman.
+Although the two colleges are mostly autonomous in regards to their daily operations, they are governed by the same body, the Board of Knox College and Salmond College, and, being part of the same organisation, they share several staff, including a General Manager, a Food Services Manager, a Property Manager and a Groundsman.

 Knox College enjoys a close relationship with its Anglican equivalent and arch-rival Selwyn College.
 The two colleges compete annually for the Nevill Cup (cultural events) and Cameron Shield (sporting events).
-The eighth Master of Knox College, the Very Rev Dr Graham Redding (2015-2021), was a former Warden of Selwyn College (1989–1991).
+The eighth Master of Knox College, the Very Rev Dr Graham Redding (2015–2021), was a former Warden of Selwyn College (1989–1991).